priceline/design-system/CONTRIBUTING.md

 Before Publishing:

 - Publishing is very easy once you have access to the NPM package **Please Be Careful** 🤗
-- As of v2 you must be on Node v8+
+- As of v2, Node.js v8+ is required
-- name sure you are logged into NPM properly, if you have multiple logins you can use something like [npmrc]
+- Ensure NPM login has been authenticated.
+If multiple NPM registries are used, [npmrc]() tool can be used to switch to NPM public registry.

 These Lerna commands can be helpful when publishing: